cloudconformity/azure-onboarding-scripts/README.md

 If you're thinking of adding a new feature, consider opening an issue first to discuss it to ensure it aligns to the direction of the project (and potentially save yourself some time!).

+The code style of the shell script follows the [Google Shell Style Guide](https://google.github.io/styleguide/shellguide.html)